ruppinlab/CSI-Microbes-identification/README.md

 ### How to file a problem report?

 Send a detailed e-mail to Welles Robinson (Wells.Robinson@nih.gov).
-You may wish to record the commands you issued and the responses you received within an instance of the unix script and then send the contents of the script as part of your report.
+You may wish to record the commands you issued and the responses you received within an instance of the unix command `script` and then send the contents of the script as part of your report.
 A run of a program or pipeline such as CSI-Microbes-Identification is an experiment.
 Please report what you observe and why the output you received  differs from what you expected without speculating as to the cause of the discrepancy.

 ### How to resume a run that did not complete?